 Type of support

-- Support with social participation (social, sports and cultural activities, studies, job integration, etc.),
+- Support for social participation (for example, social, sports and cultural activities, studies, integration into employment)

 Consequences and needs

-- absences from school and the risk of putting off or giving up school
+- school absenteeism and the risk of postponing or dropping out of school,

-- delays in submitting work reduction of study hours and difficulty concentrating in class
+- late submission of work, reduction of study hours and difficulty concentrating in class,

-- change in the relationship between the caregiver and the care receiver.
+- transformation of the relationship with the care receiver.

-- information and services in their mother tongue.
+- information and services in their original language.